 Rona's brows raised.
 "He's found me out?"

-"No, no. Just knows someone like you exists," said Penny.
+"No, no. He just knows someone like you exists," said Penny.
 "It's funny.
 I always expected that if anyone found out, it'd be him.
 Only person more utterly obsessive than you are, really."

 Penny held a hand up.
 "I love Quidditch, but I will never voluntarily endure Roger that much to improve our team."